Do You Need Media Accreditation To Photograph Motorsport?

-Going to events as a paying spectator is an excellent way to get started: sure, you won’t have access to the media center and certain locations near the track, but even from the spectators’ area, there’s still plenty you can do.
+Going to events as a paying spectator is an excellent way to get started: sure, you won’t have access to the media centre and certain locations near the track, but even from the spectators’ area, there’s still plenty you can do.

-At small events, it is very much possible to be able get access to the pits and have the freedom to roam around within the spectator areas as much as you like.
+At small events, it is very much possible to be able to get access to the pits and have the freedom to roam around within the spectator areas as much as you like.

-So here’s my advice: shoot the events, figure out your angles and hone your skills, talk to other photographers, network, and before you know it, you may just get a foot in the door.
+So here’s my advice: shoot the events, figure out your angles and hone your skills, talk to other photographers, and network, and before you know it, you may just get a foot in the door.

 Check out these deal from our supporters:

 I've been working as a motorsport photographer in Australia since 2012, building up my business InSyde Media.
 I am very fortunate that I have been able to work at all sorts of motorsport events including Supercars, F1 and WRC all over Australia and New Zealand.
 Also, check out my personal website where I document my travels and a few other things.